ashishkjay/Recipes/Chipotle/chipotle_meal_recipe.md

 #### Serve as a bowl or make a burrito with large enough tortillas

-- If you like a soft gummy tortilla like chipotle, you can do this ->
+- If you like a soft gummy tortilla like chipotle, you can buy [this](https://www.walmart.com/ip/Old-El-Paso-Restaurant-Grande-Shells-6-Count-21-5-oz/43310156)
-  - In the microwave topped with a damp paper towel for 10-20 seconds depending on how how soft you like the tortilla.
-This will allow the tortilla to stretch a little bit more while wrapping.

 #### You can freeze every single of the recipe component for meal prepping.
 Onions don't freeze nicely, so thats the only con.